Unlock your genetic secrets with personalised genetic counselling and carrier screening for ~800 hereditary genes.

 It’s particularly helpful for couples who want to make informed decisions about starting a family.
 Carrier screening can provide peace of mind or allow you to explore options like IVF with genetic testing, egg or sperm donation, or early diagnosis and support if you decide to conceive naturally.

-Once you return the sample to our lab, we analyse your DNA to look for specific gene variants linked to inherited conditions.
-Your results are reviewed by our experts, and you’ll receive a report along with a consultation to explain what they mean.
+Once your sample reaches the lab, your DNA is analysed to check for specific gene variants linked to inherited conditions.
+Our expert team will review the results, and you'll receive a detailed report along with a follow-up consultation to walk you through what it means for you and your family.

 If you’re a carrier, it means you have one copy of a gene variant linked to a particular condition.
 You won’t usually have symptoms, but if your partner is also a carrier for the same condition, there’s a risk of passing it on to your child.